bioinformatics-lab/bioinfo_rio_vagrant/firstTimeSetup/Instructions.md

 Here is the series of steps I've followed to setup `ITGE2017` vagrant image in `Vaani` server.

+- Always prefer using the `centos` as the ssh user

 - Install guest addition on host https://linuxconfig.org/install-virtualbox-on-ubuntu-18-04-bionic-beaver-linux